stacybri/SPI_v0/R/01_data/012_programs/02_data_cleaning.md

 - AKI 3.11: Level of water stress: freshwater withdrawal as a proportion of available freshwater resources
 - AKI 3.12: Renewable energy consumption (% of total final energy consumption)
 - AKI 3.13: Households and NPISHs Final consumption expenditure (current LCU)
-- AKI 3.14: GNI (current LCU)
-- AKI 3.15: Quarterly GDP
+- AKI 3.14: Quarterly GDP
-- AKI 3.18: Debt service (PPG and IMF only, % of exports of goods, services and primary income)
+- AKI 3.15: Debt service (PPG and IMF only, % of exports of goods, services and primary income)

 ```r